explorer436/explorer-git-repo/TypingSkills/TypingSkills.md

 N   M   ,   .   /

-You'll definitely be using the comma (,) and period (.) keys regularly when you're keyboarding online, so take all of the time you need to get familiar with these last five keys and the letters and symbols on them.
+You'll definitely be using the comma (,) and period (.) keys regularly when you're typing online, so take all of the time you need to get familiar with these last five keys and the letters and symbols on them.
 The second symbol on the / key is the question mark (?) and you'll get a chance to practice that symbol in a typing test, after you learn the correct finger movements.

 Place your hands in position with your fingers over the home base keys, then go through the right-hand finger movements as follows: